19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (d) such other considerations as the Registrar may determine to be relevant.

-[23/2008 wef 20/10/2008]
+[23/2008]

-(3C) Subsection (3A) shall not apply to any person who, immediately before the date of commencement of the Co-operative Societies (Amendment) Act 2008, is a member of any society which provides any financial service and which continues to provide such financial service from that date as a credit society, whether by virtue of paragraph 1 of the Schedule to the Co-operative Societies (Amendment) Act 2008 or otherwise.
+(3C) Subsection (3A) shall not apply to any person who, immediately before 20th October 2008, is a member of any society which provides any financial service and which continues to provide such financial service from that date as a credit society, whether by virtue of paragraph 1 of the Schedule to the Co-operative Societies (Amendment) Act 2008 (Act 23 of 2008) or otherwise.

-[23/2008 wef 20/10/2008]
+[23/2008]

 (4) A member who may at any time be found to be disqualified for any of the reasons mentioned in this section shall cease to be a member of the society.